-The TAs will be coordinating hints and instructions concerning the HW assignment through Piazza.
+The TAs and the instructor will be coordinating hints and instructions concerning the HW assignment through Piazza.
 Piazza is a Q&A platform designed to get you answers from classmates and instructors.
 It serves as a forum to allow you to collaborate and solve common challenges.
-You can post any doubts you have or errors you may encounter, and we will post our answers on Piazza directly.
+You can post any questions you have or errors you may encounter, and we will post our answers on Piazza directly.
 You are also encouraged to answer any questions posted by your classmates.
 This way when an issue is resolved, everyone gets to benefit and learn from the answer.

 As a student at Stony Brook, you have agreed to follow the university's rules regarding academic integrity and appropriate conduct.
 You should read both the academic integrity information and procedures and the student code of conduct.

 Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Any suspected instance of academic dishonesty will be reported to the Academic Judiciary.